danbiwer/DiscogsShippingBundler/README.md

 brackets will be removed by a jQuery script.

 ##Minor Features
--Syntax checking on the client and server side
+* Syntax checking on the client and server side
--Email verification
+* Email verification
--Strips brackets from the discogs ID.
+* Strips brackets from the discogs ID.
 	(on Discogs, ids are given in the format [m123])